 Using Maya under Linux

-To run Maya interactively on a Linux workstation, type
+To run Maya interactively on a Linux workstation where it is installed, type

 maya at the prompt.